 As you know, this is the ideal height that helps keep the proportion of gravel and water appearing natural and provides your décor a wonderful base to sit on.
 This is a nice depth for your tank plants to root.

 - On the other hand, if you own a bigger aquarium; for instance, 50 gallons and above, you could go by up to 3 to 4 inches.
-This shall also aid keep the proportion of gravel to water in the aquarium amazingly attractive.
+This shall also aid in keeping the proportion of gravel to water in the aquarium amazingly attractive.

 Two inches of gravel is not necessary if you do not have any live plants in the aquarium.
 A thin layer will do fine if you prefer less gravel.
 Remember, too thick is not recommended.